Kara77/Recursion-Quest/README.md

 # Recursion-Quest

-My first game project at the Impact Jam of Epitech where we finish 1st with my team.
+My first game project for the Impact Jam of Epitech where we finish 1st with my team.

 The theme of this jam was the discriminations and we decide to go with a platforme game Die & Retry on Godot Engine.